 Choosing a banking investor rather than private equity money

 Ebury had the choice of who take funding from.
-As Juan told me, the downside of private equity for him is that it fits into strict cycles (usually 5-7 years) often forcing an exit before a business may be ready.
+As Juan told me, the downside of private equity for him is that it fits into strict cycles (usually five to seven years), often forcing an exit before a business may be ready.
 Santander provides patient capital with no requirement for exit.

 What Ebury has that Santander wanted

 Santander is at its heart a transaction bank focused on SMEs.
-It is especially strong in Latin America and Southern Europe and has continued to operate in 10 core countries whilst many other banks pulled back their global ambitions post the Great Recession.
+It is especially strong in Latin America and Southern Europe and has continued to operate in 10 core countries while many other banks pulled back their global ambitions post-Great Recession.
 Ebury offers several things:

 - Regulated operations in 21 countries.
 For most banks, it’s simply too costly to get regulated outside their core markets.